GoogleCloudPlatform/professional-services/tools/gcs-usage-recommender/README.md

     * <b>DATA_WRITE</b>: Entries for operations that create or modify an object.

 By default, only admin activity logs are enabled for organizations.
 However, data access logs are not configured by default.
-This will require us to enable them in the GCP console.
+For this example, we will enable them in the GCP console; however, you could do so with the CLI or programmatically, as well.

-To do this, go to the [console](https://pantheon.corp.google.com/iam-admin/audit?_ga=2.160269630.-2040617453.1540660549).
+To do this, go to the [console](https://console.cloud.google.com/iam-admin/audit?_ga=2.160269630.-2040617453.1540660549).
 ![UI](images/audit_log_UI.png)
 Filter on Cloud Storage, and select ADMIN_READ, DATA_READ, AND DATA_WRITE.
 Then click save.